aletheon/eleutherios-website/README.md

 ![5c](./src/assets/5b.png)

-Eleutherios changes this behavior by decoupling the customer request and turning it into a service (i.e website) that service providers can subscribe too.
+Eleutherios changes this behavior by decoupling the customer request and turning it into a service or conversation, that can go in both directions.

-Now, Mary's request or forum for a Bag of Apples can be scaled or go in both directions.
-Eleutherios gives service providers the tools to scale their request or forum, and invite other service providers to join and help manage the conversation.
+Now, Mary's request for a can of corn can be created once and service providers can self-organize themselves around it.
+Eleutherios gives service providers the tools to scale their request and invite other service providers to join and help manage the conversation.

 #### Features: